merenlab/merenlab.org/data/micr-obs-future/index.md

 <details markdown="1"><summary>Click here to show/hide the checkM output table</summary>

+If you would rather have the file itself, feel free to grab it [here](files/out_checkM.tsv).

 | Bin Id    | Marker lineage             | # genomes | # markers | # marker sets | 0  | 1   | 2  | 3 | 4 | 5 | Completeness | Contamination | Strain heterogeneity |
 |-----------|----------------------------|-----------|-----------|---------------|----|-----|----|---|---|---|--------------|---------------|----------------------|